Everlag/preordain-backend/api/Prices/README.md

 ## Environment Notice

-Two environment variables must be present when calling this package.
+Three environment variables must be present when calling this package.

 1. `POSTGRES_CONFIG` — location of package config

 1. `POSTGRES_CERT` — location of postgres cert to trust

+1. `DECK_API` — local port the remote deck api sits on

 Additionally, two optional environment variables are provided for configuration